 Database

-such as deadlocks etc. If enabled, the execution of the Form or Report will continue and
+such as deadlocks.
+If enabled, the Form or Report continues execution and the system sets

-If enabled, the default fill factor for indexes will be inherited from the SQL Database.
-If not enabled, the default fillfactor for indexes in the application will be set according to the value that is specified in the edit box on the right.
-The default value can be overwritten through each separate index.
-In case of setting the fill factor through the editbox, the value should be chosen dependant on the no. of
+If enabled, indexes inherit the default fill factor from the SQL Database.
+If disabled, the system sets the default fill factor for indexes in the application according to the value you specify in the edit box on the right.
+You can overwrite the default value through each separate index.
+When setting the fill factor through the edit box, choose the value based on the number of

 no function for an MS-SQL database. |